Natural Treatments To Clear Blocked Milk Ducts

 When a mother’s milk production is greater than the milk volume expressed, it could cause blocked milk ducts.
 Unfortunately, blocked milk ducts are caused by other reasons as well.

 Engorgement may be caused by a number of reasons.
-Most common reason is due to improper latching.
+The most common reason is due to improper latching.
 Babies need to latch perfectly on their mother’s breasts to be able to completely drain the milk.

 2. Infrequent feeding